 Last time we talked about barriers parents face when choosing a DIR/Floortime approach for their child with developmental differences.
 One barrier we didn’t discuss was grief.
 Especially early on, parents can be completely overwhelmed by the grief that accompanies a new diagnosis or birth of a child who requires extra support.

 When grief hits, it can be completely immobilizing.
 When spouses deal with grief differently, this can be an added stress on top of each one’s own individual experience of grief.
 For some, the stress becomes unbearable.
 At this point, not only are the parents in need of help and support, but the child might be at risk: if not physically, then certainly emotionally.

 DISCLAIMER: By no means is this blog post suggesting that having a child requiring additional support is cause for grief.
-It simply brings to light the experience of grief that many parents often feel when learning that their child has developmental differences.
+It simply brings to light the experience of grief that many parents can feel when learning that their child has developmental differences, different from what they expected.
 Certainly not all parents feel this way, and certainly parents who might feel this way at some point often come to feel very differently.
 This blog post is for informational purposes only and does not intend to give specific advice nor consultation to individuals.

 Some parents might experience depression–a sense of helplessness and hopelessness.
 Others might experience anger over what they feel is unfair.

 Why did this happen to us?
 Why does our child have so many challenges that other children don’t have?
 How can I possibly ever cope with this?
 This was not the way it was supposed to happen!

 Certainly all will worry.
 How will we provide our child with the support (s)he requires?
 Who will have to quit working to stay at home full time?
 Who will help us if we can’t afford to stop working?

 What will happen to my child?
 Will (s)he be happy?
 Healthy?
 Make friends?
 Lead a normal life?
 Become independent one day?
 The list goes on and on…